Now United: 2021: Now Love, New Member and Love, Love, Love: A Musical

-2022: Wave Your Flag World Tour, Forever United, New-Old Members
+2022: Wave Your Flag World Tour, Forever United, Member Changes

-On January 6, the group announced the launch of the #badnanehlamchallenge online dance challenge, with two winners being selected to meet with the group, winners were announced on February 6.
-On January 24, R3HAB's CYB3RPVNK radio station first heard the band's soon-to-be debut latest single "Heartbreak On The Dance Floor".On January 28, members of the group began traveling to Dubai and Los Angeles.
-On February 14, The group as a whole began their first Bootcamp of 2022 in preparation for the "Wave Your Flag World Tour".
+On 6 January, the group announced the launch of the #badnanehlamchallenge online dance challenge, with two winners being selected to meet with the group, winners were announced on 6 February.
+On 24 January, R3HAB's CYB3RPVNK radio station first heard the band's soon-to-be debut latest single "Heartbreak On The Dance Floor".On 28 January, members of the group began traveling to Dubai and Los Angeles.
+On 14 February, The group as a whole began their first bootcamp of 2022 in preparation for the "Wave Your Flag World Tour".

-Sabina Hidalgo announced her pregnancy on February 24, Hidalgo reassured fans that she would continue performing but would refrain from certain songs.
+Sabina Hidalgo announced her pregnancy on 24 February, Hidalgo reassured fans that she would continue performing but would refrain from certain songs.

-"Heartbreak On The Dance Floor" was officially released on March 4.
-On March 11, the group launched the Wave Your Flag Tour at Porto Alegre, Brazil with two shows.
+"Heartbreak On The Dance Floor" was officially released on 4 March.
+On 11 March, the group launched the Wave Your Flag Tour at Porto Alegre, Brazil with two shows.
 The group performed their new single "All Night Long" with Melanie serving as the main vocals.
 The group also performed "Jump", "Golden", "Heartbreak On The Dance Floor" and "Future Me" for the first time.
 The tour also shows the music video for "It's Your Birthday" before they released it on YouTube on Shivani's birthday.
-On March 13 the group flew to Curitiba, Brazil to perform their tour for two days.
-On March 16, the group flew to Any's hometown, São Paulo, Brazil to perform their tour for three days.
-On March 17, the group released the lyric video for "Dana Dana" to celebrate Holi, the video was shot during their 2020 Bootcamp before the pandemic.
-On March 27, the group performed in Recife, the group's last performance in Brazil as part of the tour.
-On March 28, the group left Brazil and traveled to Portugal to begin preparations for the tour's performances there.
+On 13 March the group flew to Curitiba, Brazil to perform their tour for two days.
+On 16 March, the group flew to Any's hometown, São Paulo, Brazil to perform their tour for three days.
+On 17 March, the group released the lyric video for "Dana Dana" to celebrate Holi, the video was shot during their 2020 bootcamp before the pandemic.
+On 27 March, the group performed in Recife, the group's last performance in Brazil as part of the tour.
+On 28 March, the group left Brazil and traveled to Portugal to begin preparations for the tour's performances there.

-On April 1, the group performed its first concert in Portugal in Lisbon, this marked the first time the group performed with 15 members with the addition of Joalin.
-On April 3, the group performed on the talent show Got Talent Portugal.
+On 1 April, the group performed its first concert in Portugal in Lisbon, this marked the first time the group performed with 15 members with the addition of Joalin.
+On 3 April, the group performed on the talent show Got Talent Portugal.
 After the concerts in Lisbon and Porto in Portugal, Melanie and Bailey traveled to the Ivory Coast to shoot a secret music video there, while the others traveled back home for a break, and some members traveled to the United States and Brazil for some reasons.

-After a break, the group released a music video for the single "Heartbreak On The Dancefloor" on May 20, which was released by Vevo.
-On June 14, it was announced that the group will start shooting a new musical.
+After a break, the group released a music video for the single "Heartbreak On The Dancefloor" on 20 May, which was released by Vevo.
+On 14 June, it was announced that the group will start shooting a new musical.
 In June, the group released dance videos with members of The Future X, choreographed by Nicky Andersen.
 Pre-production of the already confirmed musical began and members of the LA began rehearsals.
-The group confirmed that the musical will begin filming in the UK in August.
-Zane Carter was a member of boot campers introduced last year.
+The group confirmed that the musical will begin filming in August.